Efficient comparison of independence structures of log-linear models: Comparison between the proposed metric and Kullback--Leibler divergence

 \subsection{Results}

 Results are visualized in Figures~\ref{fig:kl1}~to~\ref{fig:kl4}.
-In each one, results for $\mathcal{M}_{FN}$ are $\mathcal{M}_{FP}$ are plotted separately.
-The graphs also show a comparison of values obtained for different sample sizes, which were used by KL-divergence to compute the similarity of the distributions.
+An interactive version of these results is available at \url{https://jstrappa.shinyapps.io/llmc}, which provides more visualization options.
+For each figure, results for $\mathcal{M}_{FN}$ and $\mathcal{M}_{FP}$ are plotted separately.
+The graphs also show a comparison of values obtained for different sample sizes, which were used by the KL-divergence to compute the similarity of the distributions.
 In each graph, the x-axis represents the percentage of errors measured by our method (the number of errors relative to the maximum possible number of errors w.r.t. the original structure).
-The y-axis shows the value of KL-divergence for the corresponding structure.
+The y-axis shows the value of the KL-divergence for the corresponding structure.
 Each dot is a different structure.
 The standard deviation is the one obtained with parameter learning, by using the data generated from model $M_O$ with 10 different sets of parameters.